Education Tax Credits for College and Job Training

 The Lifetime Learning Credit

 For students not pursuing a degree, the Lifetime Learning Credit is available at any point in their post-secondary education.
-For filers to be eligible for the full credit, adjusted gross income in 2012 must be less than $52,000 ($104,000 if married).
+For filers to be eligible for the full credit, adjusted gross income2014 for single or head of household filers must be less than $54,000 or $108,000 if married.
+(The credit phases out at $63,000.)
 The credit is 20 percent of the first $10,000 of qualified educational expenses, up to $2,000 per household, regardless of the number of eligible students in the family.
 Unlike the AOTC, this credit only reduces income tax, and won’t benefit families that owe no tax.

 Claiming the AOTC and Lifetime Learning Credits